Okanjo/okanjo-docs/docs/User Notifications.md

 ## GET /users/{user_id}/notifications/{id}

 Resource.
-Gets a specific notification for the given user. **Requires user level authentication**
+Gets a specific notification applicable to the given user or the given user's stores. **Requires user level authentication**

 ### Query Parameters

 *Fields & Includes*
 `fields`
 :   `csv` When given, only returns the given fields.
 Can also can specify fields on embedded objects.

 ### Response